Complexity classification of local Hamiltonian problems: Special cases

-Our construction proving $\qma$-hardness of the general Heisenberg model involves interactions between many pairs of spatially distant qubits, and also a highly non-planar interaction graph.
+Our construction proving $\qma$-hardness of the general Heisenberg model involves interactions between many pairs of spatially distant qubits, whose weights have differing signs, and also a highly non-planar interaction graph.
 It is natural to wonder whether one could modify it to be more physically natural, and perhaps only involving interactions on a 2d square lattice, as can be achieved for {\sc $\{XX+YY+ZZ\}$-Hamiltonian with Local Terms}~\cite{schuch09}.
-The following observation (which was already made in~\cite{bravyi06} and essentially even in~\cite{lieb62}) shows that such a $\qma$-hardness construction is unlikely to work for either ferromagnetic or antiferromagnetic cases.
+In addition, for physical realism one might seek to restrict the interactions within the Hamiltonian to all have weights with the same sign (i.e.\ to consider the ferromagnetic or antiferromagnetic cases of the Heisenberg model).
+The following observation, which was already made in~\cite{bravyi06} and essentially even in~\cite{lieb62}, shows that $\qma$-hardness is unlikely if we combine both of these constraints.

 \begin{obs} Consider a Hamiltonian $H$ of the form $H = \sum_{i<j} \alpha_{ij} (X_i X_j + Y_i Y_j + Z_i Z_j)$.
 Then, if $\alpha_{ij} \le 0$ for all $i$, $j$, determining the ground-state energy of $H$ up to inverse-polynomial precision is in $\ptime$.
 If $\alpha_{ij} \ge 0$ for all $i$, $j$, and the graph of interactions that occur in $H$ is bipartite, determining the ground-state energy of $H$ up to inverse-polynomial precision is in $\stoqma$. \end{obs}